ykalathiya-2/flask-container-vm/Cloud_Architecture_Exercise_Report.md

 ## Executive Summary

 This report shows the performance differences between running a Flask application in a Docker container versus a virtual machine.
-The analysis is designed for beginners to understand containerization benefits and includes simple monitoring setup.
+The analysis is designed for beginners to understand containerization benefits and includes simple setup instructions.

 ---